alaaajjel123/99-And-More-Software-Security-Risks-And-Mitigations-in-Software-Development/nextjs/readme_31.md

 Everything seemed perfect.
 The app was performing well, users were enjoying the smooth interface, and the team celebrated another successful launch.
 But then...

-## The Trauma: Strange User Complaints and a Hidden Threat
+## Strange User Complaints and a Hidden Threat

 ### Stage 1: Unexpected Behavior in User Accounts
 Users started reporting strange behavior: